 Since the 1980s, most residential schools for deaf children have closed and children are now educated in ‘mainstream’ schools mixed with hearing children, so their access to BSL and other deaf people is more limited.

 Sadly there isn’t a great deal of accurate accounts of British Sign Language but we did further explore the origins in a previous post entitled ‘BSL In Sherlock’.
-So if you’re interested to find out more about BSL in schools then check out our post CLICK HERE

 We hope you have a great day and “sign” on!